mmarbout/Tuto_MetaTOR/README.md

 ```

-The folder contain the FastQ files correzsponding to the Hi-C library of the mock community, the FastA files of the assembly and others folder we will use later.
+The folder contain three folder:
+* FastQ: the FastQ files corresponding to the Hi-C library of the mock community.
+* assembly: the FastA files of the assembly.
+* metator_final: different files of the final ouput.

 ```sh
 ls -l Tuto_MetaTOR/